Explore Our Affordable Courses

 • Government of India Act 1935: Almost 75 percent of the Indian Constitution finds its genesis in this act with necessary changes and modifications.

-• Features derived from the Government of India Act 1935: Federal Scheme, Office of governor, Judiciary, Public Service Commissions, administrative details, Regulations of Union-State relations, declaration of Emergency, and the basic structure were some of the derived from the 1935 Act.
+• Features Derived from the GOI Act 1935: Federal Scheme, Office of governor, Judiciary, Public Service Commissions, administrative details, Regulations of Union-State relations, declaration of Emergency, and the basic structure were some of the derived from the 1935 Act.

 • Foreign Sources: The Constituent Assembly also relied moderately on various foreign models – drawing from established sources and their experiences.
 A lot of important features were adopted from several foreign models